FriendsOfSymfony/FOSHttpCache/doc/invalidation-introduction.rst

     Clear
         Clearing a cache means removing all its cache entries completely.
-It can be used for a more efficient cache reset rather than banning or purging every URL individually.
+It can be used for a more efficient cache reset rather than a ban that matches every request or purging every URL individually.